Rbermea/Organ-Microenvironments-Drive-Divergent-T-Cell-Evolution-in-Acute-GVHD-STM-Paper/README.md

 # Organ Microenvironments Drive Divergent T Cell Evolution in Acute GVHD (STM 2024) Code Repo

 This repository contains code and analysis to replicate the findings of Ingersoll and Bermea et al

+Location of primary files can be found on the Gene Expression Omnibus database.

 ## Source Code

 ### Notebook 01